dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 ## Create, Discover, and Delete

 The Client wants to discover if the GS has a User with a given identifier.
-If not, it will not transfer interaction to the GS.
+If not, it will abort the request and not transfer interaction to the GS.

     +--------+                                  +-------+
     | Client |                                  |  GS   |